isabella232/journeys.en/help/using/building-journeys/sharing-common-fields.md

 #### stepStatus

-Status of the step, representing in which shape the step is, when its processing has been done (and the step event fired).
+Status of the step, representing the status of the step, when its processing has been done (and the step event fired).

 Type: string

 The status can be:

-* ended: the step has no transition and its processing has ended successfully
+* ended: the step has no transition and its processing has ended successfully.
-* error: the step processing has raised an error
+* error: the step processing has raised an error.
-* transitions: the step is waiting for an event to transition to another step
+* transitions: the step is waiting for an event to transition to another step.
-* capped: the step has failed on a capping error, raised during an action or enrichment
+* capped: the step has failed on a capping error, raised during an action or enrichment.
-* timedout: the step has failed on a timeout error, raised during an action or enrichment
+* timedout: the step has failed on a timeout error, raised during an action or enrichment.
-* instanceTimedout: the step has stopped its processing, because the instance has reached its timeout
+* instanceTimedout: the step has stopped its processing, because the instance has reached its timeout.

 #### journeyId

-ID of the journey
+ID of the journey.

-Type: strinG
+Type: string

 #### journeyVersionId

 ID of the journey version.
-This id represents the identity reference to the journey, in case of the journeyStepEvent
+This id represents the identity reference to the journey, in the case of the journeyStepEvent.

 Type: string

 #### journeyVersionName

-Name of the journey version
+Name of the journey version.

 Type: string

 #### journeyVersion

-Version of the journey version
+Version of the journey version.

 Type: string

 #### instanceId

-Internal ID of the journey instance
+Internal ID of the journey instance.

 Type: string

 #### externalKey

-External key extracted from the event to process it
+External key extracted from the event to process it.

 Type: string

 #### parentStepId

-Step ID of the parent of the current processed step in the instance
+Step ID of the parent of the current processed step in the instance.

 Type: string